bigsnarfdude/akka-http-algebird/README.md

 # Akka HTTP Algebird example

-This project demonstrates the [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/scala.html) library and Scala to write a simple REST service of Algebird HLL.
+This project demonstrates the [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/scala.html) library.
+Simple Scala REST service wrapping Algebird HLL library to make an analytics query engine to provide Distinct Counts for millions of items using [HyperLogLog Algorithm](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf).

-The service provides two REST endpoints - one which gives GeoIP info for given IP and another for calculating geographical distance between given pair of IPs.
-The project uses the service [Telize](http://www.telize.com/) which offers JSON IP and GeoIP REST API for free.
+The service provides two REST endpoints - one which gives current distinct count on the last minute of activitiy on the requested key.

+The second endpoint aggregates all timestamps matching a specific hour and returns distinct count for that hour on the requested key.

 ## Usage